pillarstudio/standards/reactjs-guidelines.md

 }
 ```

-## Prefixing none React variables
+## Prefixing component wide variables
-Prefix all none React variables within a component with an underscore.
+In the exception that you do not want to place a component wide variables on the state, you have to prefix it with an underscore.

 ```javascript
 class Foo extends React.Component {